groundlight/groundlight-pi-gen/GL-README.md

 ## Building Images

-You should really build this on an ARM system (e.g. an m7g instance in ec2).
-You _can_ build this on an x86 instance, but it will take significantly longer, and it's not fast to start with.
+We recommend building on an ARM machine (like an m7g instance in ec2).
+You can build on an x86 machine, but it will take significantly longer, and it's not fast to start with.
+Building on ARM-powered Macs seems like a good idea, and "should" work, but isn't tested.

 ### Building directly